skunkworxdark/XYGrid_nodes/README.md

 ### `Image To XYImages` node
 This is probably not very useful node to most people.
 I created it for testing purposes while creating the Tile resize workflow.
 However I have included it because someone might find a use for it.<BR>

-I basically takes an image and cuts it up into a number of columns and rows.
+It takes an image and cuts it up into a number of columns and rows.
 Then outputs a `XYImage Item` collection.
 The X & Y items contain the X & Y coordinates of where it was cut from the input image.<BR>

 It is the less useful baby brother of the `Image To XYImage Tiles` node.
 It doesn't do overlapping regions or scaling.
 If you wish to scale the images then the X & Y value will also have to be scaled before they can be recombined.
 I put together an example simple scaling workflow that really isn't that useful but does demonstrate how it might be used.